-In accompaniment to this policy a range of surf breaks need to be identified and included within a map series appended to the RPS.
-SPS would be happy to assist CRC in the identification of these breaks.
-Further we would encourage a consultative approach with local surfers, tangata whenua, local board riders clubs and other surfing organisations to ensure all breaks are adequately identified.
+In accompaniment to this policy a range of surf breaks would need to be identified and included within a map series appended to the new RPS and the breaks at Ahipara would require acknowledgement for their national significance.
+SPS would be happy to assist NRC in the identification of these breaks.
+And further we would encourage a consultative approach with local surfers, tangata whenua, local board riders clubs and other surfing organisations to ensure all breaks are adequately identified.

-In giving effect to this policy we would support a method that directs the Coastal Plan and District Plans to provide for this policy in these plans, including via rules.
-Associated explanations would also be required.
+In giving effect to this policy a method is recommended that directs the Coastal Plan and District Plans to provide for this policy in these plans, including via rules.
+An associated explanation would also be required in accompaniment to the policy.